black-samaritan/LurkerX/README.md

 ## LurkerX: A Free and Open Source Malware Project for Ethical Research

 **LurkerX** is a free and open-source malware project designed for ethical research and educational purposes.
-This project aims to provide researchers and security professionals with a powerful tool to understand and analyze the behavior of sophisticated spyware applications on Android devices.
+This project aims to provide researchers and security professionals with a powerful tool to understand and analyze the behavior of sophisticated botnet(spyware) applications on Android devices and Windows computers.

 **Disclaimer:**